On a nonlocal Cahn-Hilliard model permitting sharp interfaces: Introduction

 In addition to the complete analysis of the model, we also discuss efficient space and time approximations of the nonlocal solution based on the finite element method which we complement with corresponding numerical results.
-Numerical analysis of the local Cahn-Hilliard problem has been an active subject of research; see, e.g.,~\cite{blank2011,blowey_elliott1991,blowey_elliott_1992,bosch2014,brenner2018}.
-The approximation of the nonlocal diffuse interface problem has been addressed in, e.g.,~\cite{ainsworth2017,akagi2016,du2018CH,du2019}, however mainly for smooth potentials.
-An inclusion of the obstacle potential in the model leads to a non-smooth and nonlinear system involving variational inequalities.
-The solvability of such a system can be realized by the semi-smooth Newton method~\cite{kunisch2002} which has been addressed in the Cahn-Hilliard setting in, e.g.,~\cite{blank2011,hintermuller2011CH}, and which we adopt here in nonlocal setting.
-Lastly to mention, due to the complex structure of the Cahn-Hilliard system, in general, there is great demand for the development of efficient approximation techniques based on, e.g., Krylov solvers~\cite{bosch2014} or model order reduction methods~\cite{grassle2018,grassle2019}.
+Numerical analysis of the local Cahn-Hilliard problem has been an active subject of research; see, e.g.,~\cite{blank2011,blowey_elliott1991,blowey_elliott_1992,bosch2014,brenner2018}. {The approximation of the nonlocal diffuse interface problem has been addressed in various works, e.g.,~\cite{ainsworth2017,akagi2016,du2018CH,du2019}.
+A design of appropriate time inegration schemes have been investigated in~\cite{GuanWW2014,GuanLWW2014,GuanLW2017,du2018CH,du2019}.
+The aforementioned works focused mainly on smooth potentials. }An inclusion of the obstacle potential in the model leads to a non-smooth and nonlinear system involving variational inequalities.
+The solvability of such a system can be realized by the semi-smooth Newton method~\cite{kunisch2002} which has been addressed in the {local} Cahn-Hilliard setting in, e.g.,~\cite{blank2011,hintermuller2011CH}, and which we adopt here {in the nonlocal setting}.
+Lastly, due to the complex structure of the Cahn-Hilliard system, in general, there is great demand for the development of efficient approximation techniques based on, e.g., Krylov solvers~\cite{bosch2014} or model order reduction methods~\cite{grassle2018,grassle2019}.

 The paper is organized as follows.
 In Section~\ref{sec:prelim} we introduce appropriate functional settings and the variational formulation of the problem we consider.
 Section~\ref{sec:semidiscrete} is devoted to the well-posedness analysis of the semi-discrete problem, improved regularity, and the derivation of the sharp-interface condition for the corresponding solution.
 The respective results for the time-continuous problem formulation are given in Section~\ref{sec:continuous}.
 Then, in Section~\ref{sec:numerics} we discuss finite-element approximations together with time-marching schemes for the nonlocal problem and provide various numerical examples.
 Finally, we conclude the paper in Section~\ref{sec:conclusion}.